-We were rather surprised to hear that the basis for the re-launching of the negotiations were the 2004 offers, which ESF had clearly rejected at that time; being at an unacceptably low level.
-The starting point of the services negotiations should be at the existing WTO GATS offers (including the "Signals" of 2008) as is the case for all the other FTA negotiations that the EU is currently running.
-These GATS offers are not that impressive but are in some instances higher than the bilateral offers2.
-Furthermore, we urge you to look to bind the current legal practice of the MERCOSUR countries in the various services sectors as a demonstration of good faith towards mutual liberalisation, which would still only reach the level of the requests which are currently on the table in the resumed WTO talks in Geneva.
-We would like, in addition, to call upon the negotiators to ensure that specific new liberalisation commitments in major infrastructure services sectors are taken by all players, which will effectively give added value to such an agreement compared with the hopefully soon-to-be-concluded DDA (WTO+).
+We were rather surprised to hear that the basis for the re-launching of the negotiations were the 2004 offers, which ESF has clearly rejected at that time, being at an unacceptable low level.
+The starter of the services negotiations should be at the existing WTO GATS offers (including the "Signals" of 2008) as it is the case for all the other FTA negotiations that the EU is currently running.
+These GATS offers are not that impressive but are in many instances higher that the bilateral offers.
+Furthermore, we urge you to look for the binding the current legal practice of the MERCOSUR countries in the various services sectors, as an evidence of good faith towards mutual liberalisation, which would be only reaching out the level of the request that are currently on the table in the WTO resumed talks in Geneva.
+We would like in addition to call upon the negotiators to ensure that specific new liberalisation commitments in major infrastructure services sectors be taken by all players, which will effectively give an added value to such an agreement compared with the hopefully to-be-soon-concluded DDA (WTO+).